doctest/doctest/README.md

 [<img src="https://raw.githubusercontent.com/aha999/DonateButtons/master/paypal-donate-icon-7.png" width=100 align="right">](https://www.paypal.me/onqtam/10)

+The framework is and will stay free but needs your support to sustain its development.
+There are lots of <a href="https://github.com/doctest/doctest/issues/600"><b>new features</b></a> and maintenance to do.
 If you work for a company using **doctest** or have the means to do so, please consider financial support.
+Monthly donations via Patreon and one-offs via PayPal.

 Contributions in the form of issues and pull requests are welcome as well - check out the [**Contributing**](CONTRIBUTING.md) page.